adriansuter/Slim4-Skeleton/README.md

 composer create-project adriansuter/slim4-skeleton [my-app-name]
 ```

 Replace `[my-app-name]` with the desired directory name for your new application.
 You'll want to:

 * Point your virtual host document root to your new application's `public/` directory.
-* Ensure `cache/` is web writable.
+* Ensure `cache/` and `logs/` are web writable.

 To run the application in development, you can run these commands

 ```bash
 cd [my-app-name]